ILIAS-eLearning/ILIAS/docs/configuration/secure.md

 ```
     location /setup {
-        allow %IP-Address;
+        allow %IPADDRESS%;
         deny all;

         # add location for PHP processing here
     }
     location /setup/setup.php {
-        allow %IP-Address;
+        allow %IPADDRESS%;
         deny all;
     }

 ```

+Please add here the whitelisted ip address (%IPADDRESS%) to grant access to ILIAS setup here.

 ### Prevent blacklisted files of beeing served by the webserver
 If somebody tries to upload a file thats filetype is blacklisted by the upload settings, the upload will take place but the file will be renamed to ``filename.sec``.
-The webserver MUST not serve this file anymore to it's visitors as the file may consists of maliscious software.
+The webserver should not serve this file anymore to it's visitors as the file may consists of maliscious software.

 Apache2: